MovieaT33/install-archlinux/README.md

 # install-archlinux

-Installation script with LVM and LUKS encryption for Arch Linux.
+Installation script with LUKS encryption using LVM for Arch Linux with UEFI.